BOARD MEMBERS

 The Charter Committee has continued to be an active and important presence in Cincinnati for many decades.
 Charterites who have served as Mayor include: Dot Dolbey, Cincinnati's first woman mayor, Theodore Berry, Bobbie Sterne and Tom Brush.
 Other Charter council members include Arn Bortz, Marian Spencer, Jim Tarbell, Reggie Williams, Roxanne Qualls, Christopher Smitherman, Kevin Flynn and Yvette Simpson.

 In 1999, voters amended the Charter, Cincinnati's constitution, to strengthen the Mayor's position.
 The Mayor became separately elected and was given the right to control Council's agenda, appoint members to Boards and Commissions, control committee agendas, initiate the hiring and firing of the City Manager, and veto Council votes.
 In 2013 the Charter was again amended to give the Mayor and Council four year terms.
 This amendment was rescinded in 2019 to return to two-year terms for Council members.
-The 2021 election will elect a Mayor for a four year term and all Council members for two year terms.
+The 2021 election elected a Mayor for a four year term and all Council members for two year terms.